MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 the ratio may drop to 8 (ram is what costs the most), while for rather more expensive ones it may reach 2.

-B-ON defines a suitable and flexible way to fully control both memory usage and start-up sequences on devices with limited memory resources.
+BON defines a suitable and flexible way to fully control both memory usage and start-up sequences on devices with limited memory resources.
 It does so within the boundaries of the Java semantic.
 More precisely, it allows: